yeozhenhao/archangel-1/README.md

 - ensures matches are NOT from the same Clinical Group (CG)
 - ensures matches are NOT from the same House\
 *Note: The % leniency in matching for the aforementioned criteria can be set in **arrange.py***
-- only if >80% of the entire player base has a suitable match, then a "Final Players List" .csv output will be generated
+- only if >{{MINIMUM_MATCHED_PLAYERS_BEFORE_CSVOUTPUT}} of the entire player base has a suitable match, then a "Final Players List" .csv output will be generated

 ## How to use the Matching Algorithm
 1. Clone the repo